 1.)
 How did you first get started playing?

 When I was 12 years old my Dad bought me my first guitar for Christmas and I began taking lessons shortly there after.
 Growing up my father was in a Doo Wop Band in the late 70’s and early 80’s, while my mom worked as a writer.
-I think I was fortunate enough to inherit a little bit of her creativity along 536251_10151711375114211_785282120_nwith my Dads musical roots.
+I think I was fortunate enough to inherit a little bit of her creativity along with my Dads musical roots.
 Without their faith and support I would not be who or where I am today.
 It took me a long time to learn the “fundamentals” of playing at first, but as soon as I got the basics down the music started to flow from there.
 Mastering the more technical leads is something that I continue to work on each and every day.
 It takes a massive amount of time, dedication and patience to perfect the them, but that’s what helps me continue to grow as a musician.

 ll